-For enterprises with a strong need for locally-stored and internally managed communications, traditional onpremises phone systems can be a great option.
-A full system purchase is a one-time investment, with no additional monthly charges and no contracts.
-As long as you plan ahead correctly to allow for potential future growth, additional lines and an IT staff to maintain your network, onpremises systems can be a great long-term solution.
+If you don't already have a system in place, the investment in a new one can be significant and costly.
+A full system purchase is also a one-time investment with no additional monthly charges and no contracts, and can make it easier to upgrade to a hybrid solution.
+As long as you plan ahead correctly, to allow for future growth for additional lines and an IT staff in place to maintain your network, on-premises systems can be a great long-term solution.
 From a security perspective, on-premises systems offer an element of control over your phone system, and can be very secure against external threats.

-If you already have the infrastructure in place, it may be cost-effective and advantageous for you to utilize it.
+If you already have the infrastructure in place, it may be cost effective and advantageous to look into upgrading certain elements for advanced functionality rather than completely replacing your system